Policraticus

-Policraticus is a work by John of Salisbury, written around 1159.
+Policraticus or Polycraticus is a work by John of Salisbury, written around 1159.
 Sometimes called the first complete medieval work of political theory, it belongs, at least in part, to the genre of advice literature addressed to rulers known as "mirrors for princes", but also breaks from that genre by offering advice to courtiers and bureaucrats.
 Though it takes up a wide variety of ethical questions, it is most famous for attempting to define the responsibilities of kings and their relationship to their subjects.

 Title

-The title Policraticus, like those of other works by John of Salisbury, is a pseudo-Greek neologism, sometimes rendered as "The Statesman's Book".
+The title Policraticus, like those of other works by John of Salisbury, is a Greco-Latin neologism, sometimes rendered as "The Statesman's Book".
 Its original subtitle was De nugis curialium et uestigiis philosophorum, "On the Frivolities of Courtiers and the Footprints of Philosophers".

 Structure

 The work consists of eight books, falling roughly into three 'blocks': the private 'frivolities' of the courtiers (books I-III), the public offices of different classes, with a focus on the prince and the body politic (books IV-VI), and the 'footprints' of the philosophers (books VII and VIII).
 Most scholarly attention of the work has focused on the 'political' content of the second block and the discussion of tyranny in the final book.

 The topics of the books are as follows: